 Transfer, Declaration, or Power of Appointment

-Creating a trust in Arizona is not a one-size-fits-all process.
+Creating a trust is not a one-size-fits-all process.
 The law provides three distinct methods, and the right one depends on what the person creating the trust is trying to accomplish and when the trust should take effect.
+Each method fits a different part of a family's estate plan.

 A trust may be created by: 1.
 Transfer of property to another person as trustee during the settlor's lifetime or by will or other disposition taking effect on the settlor's death.
 2. Declaration by the owner of property that the owner holds identifiable property as trustee.
 3. Exercise of a power of appointment in favor of a trustee.

 A.R.S. § 14-10401The first method is the most common.
 A person transfers property to a trustee, either during their lifetime (creating a living trust) or through a will (creating a testamentary trust).
-A living trust takes effect immediately, while a testamentary trust comes into existence only after the person passes away and the will goes through probate.
+A living trust takes effect right away, while a testamentary trust comes into existence only after the person passes away and the will goes through probate.
+A trust document created this way can hold real estate, a bank account, investment accounts, and other assets.

 When You Are Your Own Trustee